-Significant Potentially With Less Than Mitigation Significant Significant No Incorporated Impact Impact Impact a) Physically divide an established community? \bowtie b) Cause a significant environmental impact due to a Π \square \boxtimes conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+W ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impaci a) Physically divide an established community? \boxtimes b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?